SharpType/OmniLatinTool-Extension/README.md

 The OmniLatin character set is based on the research by My-Lan Thuong, Cris Hernández, Glenda Bellarosa, the Rosetta Type team (Hyperglot) and the Google team (Shaperglot).

-Thank you Frederick Berlean (Robofont), Tal Lemming (ezui), Frank Grießhammer (Mark Feature Writer) and Petr van Blokland who inspired us with his Font Assistant.
+Thank you Frederik Berlaen (RoboFont), Tal Leming (Ezui), Frank Grießhammer (Mark Feature Writer) and Petr van Blokland who inspired us with his Font Assistant.